 The Company regularly collects feedback to better understand and improve the employee experience and identify opportunities to continually strengthen its culture.
-The Company wants to know what is working well, what the Company can do better and how well its associates understand and practicing its cultural values.
-In 2020, nearly 86% of its employees participated in its annual employee survey.
+The Company wants to know what is working well, what the Company can do better and how well its employees understand and practice the Company's cultural values.
+In 2021, nearly 93% of its employees participated in its annual employee survey.